Ciphers of Civilization: Codes, Secret Messages and Hidden Signs in Human History

 In stock

-Since ancient times, man has tried to invent ciphers that cannot be broken.
-Hidden lovers' liaisons, secret societies and church orders, spies, diplomats and military men are only a small fraction of those who have sought to preserve their secrets at all costs.
+Since ancient times, man has tried to invent codes that are impossible to crack.
+Lovers hiding their connections, secret societies and church orders, intelligence officers, diplomats and soldiers are just a small part of those who sought to keep their secrets at any cost.

 See also: